 2. Where to walk your dog off the leash

-There are several parks throughout the Shire of Cardinia which are designated as off-leash dog parks.
+There are several parks throughout the Shire of Cardinia and Casey which are designated as off-leash dog parks.
 In these parks, dogs can run freely and play without restriction, provided they remain within 50 metres of their owners.
 Regulations regarding pet control, registration and litter removal still apply and it is important that dogs remain under the effective control of the owner at all times.
 Any dogs behaving aggressively towards other dogs should remain on a leash.

 Pakenham and Officer